Genusbiz/docs/developers/guidelines-and-best-practices/improving-search-performance.md

 **The Model**

 When using the search box to [search for objects](../../users/searching-for-data/search-for-objects.md), a set of relevant fields are searched.
 To offer wider searches, more fields can be defined as relevant when setting up [search](../defining-the-application-model/object-class/modify-an-object--or-identifier-domain/search.md).
 If "too many" fields are added, the performance may be affected.
-Also, adding fields from connected objects can affect performance, for example adding the field <span style="FONT-STYLE: italic">Contact.Company.Name in the search box for <span style="FONT-STYLE: italic">Contact.
+Also, adding fields from connected objects can affect performance, for example adding the field *Contact.Company.Name* in the search box for *Contact*.
 If the users require many fields to be searched, a useful approach is to search only one large hidden text field, which is populated with the concatenated values of the other fields using [rules](../defining-the-application-model/object-class/modify-an-object--or-identifier-domain/rules.md).
 This field is then normally searched using full text search.
 Date properties are not recommended for this approach, as several different date formats may apply.

 For properties and when defining named search fields in the search pane, it is possible to set the default search operator.
-Consider this especially for text fields, and where possible choose the less demanding operators <span style="FONT-STYLE: italic">Equal To and <span style="FONT-STYLE: italic">Starting With over <span style="FONT-STYLE: italic">Containing.
+Consider this especially for text fields, and where possible choose the less demanding operators *Equal To* and *Starting With* over *Containing*.

 The object model in Genus can be compared to an ER-diagram, and the rules of normalization also applies.
 A good clean object model is always easier to work with and should be the norm.
 In some cases however, usually connected to performance issues, it is necessary to have a pragmatic approach to these rules.
 Denormalization is probably one of the easiest and most efficient ways to improve search performance, when required to search based on related objects.